Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Extensions.AzureSearch/Documentation/AzureSearch.md

 [Azure Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) service to use the Azure Search provider.
 > 2. Azure Search can only extract content from files (like PDFs, Word documents and other formats) which are stored in an [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) service.
-If you want to extract content from files for inclusion in the search index and are not using Azure Storage, you should choose another search provider, like [Elastic Search](/other-extensions/elastic-search/).
-If you just want to index file meta-data, along with your site content, you can use Azure Search, but you won't get results when searching terms from within your file's contents.
+If you want to extract content from files for inclusion in the search index and are not using Azure Storage, you should choose another search provider, like [Elastic Search](/other-extensions/elastic-search/) or
+[Typesense](/other-extensions/typesense-search).
+If you just want to index file meta-data, along with your site content, you can use Azure Search without storing your files in Azure Blob Storage, but you won't get results when searching terms from within your file's contents.

 ### How it works